 That’s right, there’s such thing as too much of a good thing.
 Software is supposed to save you time, but that’s not always the case…

 As an online marketer, I bet you spend a lot of time moving between apps, programs, and websites.
-For instance, you might find your images for your blog posts on Unsplash.com, then jump into Dropbox to save them in your company brain, then go to WordPress to type out an article, then head to Coschedule to set your social messages over the next few weeks.
+For instance, you might find your images for your blog posts on Unsplash.com, then jump into Dropbox to save them in your company brain, then go to Google Docs to type out an article, then use Wordable to migrate it to WordPress, then head to Coschedule to set your social messages over the next few weeks.
 Then it’s back to Trello to cross off items off your to-do list.

 If it’s not obvious from the previous example, digital marketing is an endless back and forth process.
 And it’s easy to get lost when you’re dealing with many different types of programs.
 Take the time to consider which programs you truly need to run your department.

 2. Set a Timer

 No matter how focused you think you are — you likely still fall for temptations like checking your phone or hopping on social media.
 A good way to fight these distractions is to set a timer when completing tasks.
 If you have unlimited time, not only are you more likely to spend too much time doing one task, but you’ll also be prone to wandering thoughts (and mindlessly checking Instagram…).